How To Get Rid Of Perioral Dermatitis And Prevention Tips

 Should you exfoliate perioral dermatitis?

-No, you should not exfoliate the affected area as it can worsen inflammation.
+No, you should not exfoliate the affected area as it can worsen the skin inflammation.

 Is tea tree oil good for perioral dermatitis?